splinesreticulating/WellSaid/README.md

   </p>

-  <p align="center">WellSaid helps you communicate with more empathy and clarity by offering conversation summaries and tone-based reply suggestions.</p>
+  <p align="center">WellSaid helps you communicate with more empathy and clarity by offering iMessage conversation summaries and tone-based reply suggestions.</p>

   <hr>
 </div>